jadencodes/jadencodes.github.io/_posts/2022-09-02-cloud-village-deep-dive-into-vessel.md

 ### The file

-Now that we have the file, lets open it up:
+Now that we have the file, let's open it up:

 ```python
 # Import the SDK